2021 — Present • Delray Beach, FL

 There's still a lot to do on the Product Design part of things — obviously ensuring maximum visual appeal of our experiences, but I'm also working on creating a process of learning-based, iterative and scalable design, as well as a general sense of design culture and appreciation throughout the company.

-We built out the new Storybook-based design system on React (Next), Typescript, Vercel, CSS Modules (w/ PostCSS) and Tailwind.
+From there, we built out the new Storybook-based design system on React (Next), Typescript, Vercel, CSS Modules (w/ PostCSS) and Tailwind.
 It's incredibly comprehensive and contains a full build process in GitHub actions which creates releases, automates package deployment with GitHub Packages and builds the static version on Vercel.
 It, like many of our other apps, has automated Dependabot updates and relies on Harmony, a unified, strict editor configuration I wrote for modern React apps.

 We then moved on to our flagship app currently in production, where we wiped out the backlog of outstanding frontend bugs in a few sprints before moving on to optimisation work and active regression prevention.
 I took on a bunch of IC work during this time to get acquainted with our tech stack and product.
 Additionally, we set yearly OKRs for a frontend-team level which included goals such as improving the overall developer experience, empowering other teams through custom tooling and implementing measuring tools for our efforts.